Ollson2921/cperms_ins_enc/README.rst

 cperms_ins_enc
 ###############################

-cperms_ins_enc is a python library for enumerating Cayley permutations with the insertion encoding.
+cperms_ins_enc is a python library for enumerating Cayley permutations, restricted growth functions and restricted growth functions of (perfect) matchings with the insertion encoding.

 A Cayley permutation is a word `π ∈ ℕ*` such that every number between 1 and the maximum value of `π` appears at least once.
 Cayley permutations can be seen as a generalisation of permutations where repeated values are allowed.
 Definitions of pattern containment and Cayley permutation classes follow the same ideas as defined for permutations where the patterns contained are also Cayley permutations, so the Cayley permutation class Av(11) describes all permutations.
+Cayley permutations are in bijection with ordered set partitions.

+Restricted growth functions are a subset of Cayley permutations such that the first occurrence of a value `n` must occur after an occurrence of every value smaller than `n`.
+They are in bijection with unordered set partitions.
+Restricted growth functions of matchings are in bijection with unordered set partitions with every block of size 2, so have exactly two occurrences of every value.

 There are two types of insertion encoding for enumerating Cayley permutations.
 The vertical insertion encoding inserts new maxima in the Cayley permutation and horizontal insertion encoding inserts new rightmost values.
+This library implements both types of insertion encoding for Cayley permutations and restricted growth functions and the horizontal insertion encoding for restricted growth functions of matchings.

 If you need support, you can join us in our `Discord support server`_.